 Your legs and tush don't ask for much, but if you listen closely, all they want is one small thing: you, on your mat, and five minutes of your time.
-This isn't called "Burning Squats Yoga Sequence" for nothing!
+This isn't called "Burning Thighs Yoga Sequence" for nothing!
 Hold each of these poses for the full five breaths, and your lower body will be on fire.

 - Come onto the hands and knees with your wrists underneath your shoulders and your knees underneath your hips.

 - Inhale as you tuck your toes under your heels.
 Then exhale to lift your hips, coming into the classic upside-down "V" shape called Downward Facing Dog.

 - Spread your fingers wide, and create a straight line between your middle fingers and elbows.
 Work on straightening your legs and lowering your heels toward the ground.
 Relax your head between your arms, and direct your gaze through your legs or up toward your belly button.

 - From Down Dog, inhale to step your right foot forward between your hands.
 Turn your left heel in, press into your feet, and lift your torso up.

 - Raise your arms up and press your palms together.
 Draw your shoulder blades down toward your hips, and gaze up toward your hands.

 - Hold your legs in Warrior 1 position, and on an exhale, cross your left elbow over your right thigh.